Enhancing Long-term RAG Chatbots with Psychological Models of Memory Importance and Forgetting: System Overview

 \paragraph{Retrieval}The foundation of the RAG system is its retrieval method.
 This process is initiated upon receiving input from a user, to retrieve the memory most relevant to the current conversation.

 There are two key aspects to the retrieval method: \begin{enumerate} \item \textbf{Cosine Similarity Threshold:} During the retrieval stage, we use cosine similarity to assess the relevance between the embeddings of recent conversations and the entries in the memory database.
 To ensure a high level of contextual relevance, we have set the threshold at 0.8, consistent with commonly used standards in popular RAG system frameworks like LlamaIndex.
-This choice is further validated by our analysis of Question and Answer pairs gathered from the user experiment.
-More details are available in Section~\ref{subsec: Optimal Cosine Similarity Threshold}.
+This choice is further validated by our analysis of Question and Answer pairs collected from the user experiment.
+The details are available in Appendix~\ref{appendix: Optimal Cosine Similarity Threshold}.

 \item \textbf{Final Retrieval Score:} Our proposed method distinguishes itself from previous works by integrating importance into the retrieval process.
 The final retrieval score is computed using a formula as follows: